moosyu/isometric_base_godot/README.md

-# isometric_base_godot
+# Randomly generated isometric map in Godot
-will be using this in a bit, just sitting around for now
+Will be using this in a bit, just sitting around for now, working on edges of water.